WarrenWeckesser/experiments/python/scipy/test-zipfian-distr/multinomial-test-notes.md

 ```

 Notice that at the top of the list (where the p-values are largest),
 the spacing between the p-values is large.
-A uniform distrbution for
+A uniform distribution for
 the p-value would not be a good approximation to the actual discrete
 distribution of p-values.